-The City of Oshawa splash pads are open from June to August and are free for anyone to use!
+The City of Oshawa splash pads are open from late May to August and are free for anyone to use!
 Here’s where to find them:

 Legends Centre: The Legends Centre splash pad features a family spray area with dumping buckets, plus a preschool area with low jets and bubblers and it’s all fully accessible.
 Bathrooms can be found just inside the main entrance to the Legends Centre complex, and there’s a snack bar, too.
 1661 Harmony Road North.